shuu8271/minimal_data_analytics_project/README.md

-# Minimal Data Science Cookicutter Template
+# Minimal Data Analytics Cookicutter Template

 <!--- These are examples.
 See https://shields.io for others or to customize this set of shields.
 You might want to include dependencies, project status and licence info here --->
 ![GitHub top language](https://img.shields.io/github/languages/top/shuu8271/minimal_data_analytics_project?style=plastic)